Tiendil/tiendil-org-content/content/posts/2024-04-01-about-book-economics-the-users-guide/en.md

 Everyone should know and understand the diversity of economic theories to prevent their use as a political argument and effectively resist manipulation.

 Thirdly, there is something valuable in every economic theory.
-Instead of fanatically following one theories, it is necessary to choose wisely and critically how and through what we look at a specific issue in a specific context.
+Instead of fanatically following one of theories, it is necessary to choose wisely and critically how and through what we look at a specific issue in a specific context.

 ## My opinion